Fano 4-folds having a prime divisor of Picard number 1: The 28 families of Fano fourfolds

-In this section we recall the needed results from \cite[Section 3]{CD}, and use them to determine the 28 families of Fano $4$-folds that appear in Theorem \ref{thm1}.
+In this section we recall the needed results from \cite[Section 3]{CD}, and use them to determine the 28 families of Fano fourfolds that appear in Theorem \ref{thm1}.

-\begin{remark} The following is a summary of \cite[Ex.\ 3.4 - Thm.\ 3.8]{CD}, when $n=4$.
+\begin{remark} The following is a summary of \cite[Example 3.4 - Theorem 3.8]{CD}, when $n=4$.

-Given a smooth Fano 3-fold $Z$, we begin by constructing from $Z$ a Fano $4$-fold $X$ with $\rho_X=3$, and containing a divisor with $\rho=1$.
+Given a smooth Fano threefold $Z$, we begin by constructing from $Z$ a Fano fourfold $X$ with $\rho_X=3$, and containing a divisor with $\rho=1$.
 Then, by \cite[Theorem 3.8]{CD} we will see that all the varieties in Theorem \ref{thm1} are constructed in this way.